mrayson/mrayson.github.io/docs/index.md

 # Home

-I am a [research fellow](https://research-repository.uwa.edu.au/en/persons/matt-rayson) at the [Oceans Graduate School, University of Western Australia](https://www.uwa.edu.au/ems/Schools/Oceans-Graduate-School).
+I am a [senior research fellow](https://research-repository.uwa.edu.au/en/persons/matt-rayson) at the [Oceans Graduate School, University of Western Australia](https://www.uwa.edu.au/ems/Schools/Oceans-Graduate-School).
  My research specialises in physical oceanography with an emphasis on numerical modelling and observing stratified flows on the continental shelf and coastal regions.
 My main work focuses on the metocean component of the [ARC Industrial Transformation Research Hub for Offshore
 Floating Facilities](https://www.offshorehub.edu.au/).
 Previously, I was a postdoctoral scholar in the Bob and Norma Street Environmental Fluid Mechanics Laboratory at